brad-seeley/brad-seeley.github.io/index.md

 [BWSC]: ./pages/BWSC "Competing in the World Solar Challenge"
 [traineeship]: ./pages/traineeship "Working as a Fitter"
 [TMP-FMECA]: ./pages/TMP-FMECA "Building TMPs and FMECAs for operational and cost effectiveness"
+[lifecycle-modelling]: ./pages/lifecycle-modelling "Lifecycle cost modelling for assets to assist operational and financial planning."
 [plotly]: ./pages/plotly "Building an interactive dashboard with Python"
 [sklearn]: ./pages/sklearn "Using an ML Classifier to visualise machine drift"
 [hobbies]: ./pages/hobbies "Personal projects and hobbies"